ajitkr09/TheMoviesDownloader/README.md

 # TheMoviesDownloader
 This Script Can Download Your Favourite Movies &amp;
 Webseries From themoviesflix.in.net ('Amazing Website') The Problem This Script Solves are.
+# Not All Functionalities Are Available Right Now.
 1. It Will Save Your Time By Automating The Whole Process Or You Could Say The Most Of It.
 2. The Least No. of Inputs Is Required.
 3. Saves All Of yours Web-Series Episodes In One Folder.